5jt/dyalog-cookbook/manuscript/05_logging.md

 A> ]ADoc APLTreeUtils
 A> ~~~
 A>
-A> I> If the user command `]ADoc` is not available visit <https://www.dyalog.com/tools/user-commands.htm>.
+A> You'll find more information regarding `ADoc` in the chapter "Documentation – the Doc is in".

 The `Logger` class and its dependencies will now be included when we build `MyApp`:

 * `APLTreeUtils` is a namespace that contains some functions needed by most applications.
 All members of the APLTree library depend on it.
-* `FilesAndDirs` is a class that offers method for handling files and directories.
+* `FilesAndDirs` is a class that offers methods for handling files and directories.
 * `OS` contains a couple of OS-independent methods for common tasks. `KillProcess` is just an example. `FilesAndDirs` needs `OS` under some circumstances.

 Let's get the program to log what it's doing.
 Within `MyApp`, some changes.
-Some aliases for the new code:
+First we introduce some more aliases for the new modules:

 ~~~
 ⍝ === Aliases (referents must be defined previously)